Yebelay/EPHI-at-NDMC-Rtraining-/README.md

 2. Click on the **PDF** links to download the slides for offline use.
 3. Materials will be updated as the training progresses.
 Please check back for updates.

-For any questions or issues, feel free to reach out via [GitHub Issues](https://github.com/Yebelay/RTraining_EPHI/issues).
+For any questions or issues, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/yebelay/).

 Happy Learning! 🎓